 There have been various theories about why the altar had projecting ‘horns’.
 The most common is that they had a symbolic meaning – cows, bulls and calves were common symbols of the fertility gods.
 Think of the story of the Golden Calf in Exodus 32.

 Two separate areas would have been needed at a sacrificial altar:

 The same area could not be used for both actions, since the amount of blood flowing from the animal would saturate the ground, making fire impossible.
 So while the reconstructed stones appear to have been an altar, it is not clear what the altar’s exact purpose was.

-It shows, however, that worship of the fertility gods continued for centuries after people began to turn to Yahweh as their god.
+It shows, however, that worship of the fertility gods continued for centuries after people began to worship Yahweh as their god.

 1 Now Ahab told Jezebel everything Elijah had done and how he had killed all the prophets with the sword.
 2 So Jezebel sent a messenger to Elijah to say, “May the gods deal with me, be it ever so severely, if by this time tomorrow I do not make your life like that of one of them.”
 3 Elijah was afraid and ran for his life.
 When he came to Beersheba in Judah, he left his servant there.
 I Kings 19:1-3

 It was a remarkable city, laid out in separate quarters with orderly streets following the inside of the city wall and a main street through the town center.
 All these streets met in a square inside the main city gate – obviously the main meeting place.
 There was

 a palace for the governor near the city gate, with three large reception halls

 a drainage system for rainwater, channeling it into wells or outside the city